Career videos – examples of digital outcomes

 See the local curriculum guide series for more ideas.

 Making videos within the framework of technological practice

 The students carried out initial research on what they could include in their career video.
-Teacher Matariki worked with the students to discuss what was involved in making a successful, engaging video for their classmates (end-users) being informed about future careers.
+Teacher Matariki worked with the students to discuss what was involved in making a successful, engaging video for the purpose of their classmates (end-users) being informed about future careers.

 The class worked with Matariki to develop a list of attributes for their video brief.
 The class constructed brief became: Create a video to share with the class about jobs that may interest you and your classmates that are related to your interest project.
 The video shows answers to an agreed set of questions.

 Brief development was an iterative process throughout their technological practice.